Views:

-There are a number of factors that can affect your Annual Allowance calculation.
+There are a number of factors which can affect your AA calculation:

-AP and Added Years bought by a lump sum payment or purchased by monthly payments must be included in the NHS pension benefits used to calculate the pension input amount.
+AP and AY purchased by a lump sum or monthly payments must be included in the NHS Pension benefits used to calculate the pension input amount.

 Backdated salary increase

-If the salary increase is awarded at a date falling within the current pension input period but has backdated effect to a previous pension input period, the effect of the salary increase is included in the current pension input period only.
+If the salary increase is awarded at a date falling within the current pension input period but has backdated effect to a previous pension input period, HM Revenue and Customs (HMRC) confirm the effect of the salary increase is included in the current pension input period only.

 There’s no need to recalculate the pension input amount for any previous tax years.